 Most divorces in Maryland will require a 12-month period of separation.
 If you and your spouse have children who are minors, and wish to file for a “no fault” divorce, this strict separate living rule is enforced.
 This is not the case when a couple does not have minor children.

-If you wish to end your marriage without the 12-month waiting period, however, and neither you nor your spouse is able to file for divorce under one of the existing grounds, you can file for an uncontested divorce on the grounds of mutual consent.
+If you wish to end your marriage without the 12-month waiting period, however, you can file for an uncontested divorce on the grounds of mutual consent.
 In order to do this, you and your spouse must satisfy all the Court’s stated requirements:

 You will need a skilled Annapolis divorce lawyer to navigate the process should you wish to file for a no-fault divorce.